juhp/pagure-cli/README.md

 After writing the initial version I discovered that Ricky Elrod (relrod) had made <https://github.com/fedora-infra/pagure-cli>.

-I discovered a client in Rust <https://pagure.io/ironthree/pagure-rs> by decathorpe.
+There is a library client in Rust <https://pagure.io/ironthree/pagure-rs>
+by decathorpe.